OpenLocalizationTestOrg/azure-docs-pr-test.es-ES/articles/service-fabric/service-fabric-reliable-services-communication.md

     myPartitionKey);

 CompletableFuture<?> result = myServicePartitionClient.invokeWithRetryAsync(client -> {
-      /* Communicate with hello service using hello client.
+      /* Communicate with the service using the client.
        */
    });